atifkhanfall2024/Python-From-Strach/Readme.md

     - super()
     - code duplication
 - static method and class method
+- getter , setter , property decoder

+### Error Handling
+- we use try except to handle errors
+- finally  , if , else used to handle keywards

 ### to make virtual enviroment = python -m venv venv